jordipons/musicnn/README.md

 ~~~~
 >['guitar', 'piano', 'fast']

-Alternatively, you can also compute the **taggram** (see our [basic](https://github.com/jordipons/musiCNN/blob/master/basic%20example.ipynb) example for more details on how to depict it):
+You can also compute the **taggram** (see our [basic](https://github.com/jordipons/musiCNN/blob/master/basic%20example.ipynb) example for more details on how to depict it):

 ~~~~python
 from musiCNN.extractor import extractor